777arc/textbook/content/channel_coding.rst

 The max throughput of 802.11n WiFi operating in the 2.4 GHz band (which uses 20 MHz wide channels), according to the specs, is 300 Mbps.
 Obviously you could sit right next to your router and get an extremely high SNR, maybe 60 dB, but to be reliable/practical the max throughput MCS (recall the staircase curve from above) is unlikely to require an SNR that high.
 You can even take a look at the `MCS list for 802.11n <https://en.wikipedia.org/wiki/IEEE_802.11n-2009#Data_rates>`_.
 802.11n goes up to 64-QAM, and combined with channel coding, it requires a SNR around 25 dB according to `this table <https://d2cpnw0u24fjm4.cloudfront.net/wp-content/uploads/802.11n-and-802.11ac-MCS-SNR-and-RSSI.pdf>`_.
 That means, even at 60 dB SNR your WiFi will still use 64-QAM.
 So at 25 dB the Shannon limit is roughly 8.3 bits/sec/Hz, which given 20 MHz of spectrum is 166 Mbps.
 However, when you take into account MIMO, which we will cover in a future chapter, you can get four of those streams running in parallel, resulting in 664 Mbps.
 Cut that number in half and you get something very close to the advertised max speed of 300 Mbps for 802.11n WiFi in the 2.4 GHz band.

-The proof behind the Shannon limit is pretty crazy.
-It involves math that looks like this:
+The proof behind the Shannon limit is pretty crazy; it involves math that looks like this:

 .. image:: ../_static/shannon_limit_proof.png
    :scale: 70 %